CoderForGood/coderforgood.github.io/usa.md

-# United States Of America
+# The United States Of America

 If you are an American citizen or have a green card in the United States of America, you have multiple kinds of rights under The Constitution of the United States and the laws of the federal government no matter what state you actually live in.
 These rights cannot be taken from you.

+To learn more check out [https://www.archives.gov/founding-docs/constitution-transcript](https://www.archives.gov/founding-docs/constitution-transcript)

 ## First: You have explicit rights under the laws of the Federal Government.